 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
 The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
-Each full-time employee with a 190 day contract shall receive two (2)1 days of personal leave per contract year.
-Each full-time employee with a 240 day contract shall receive three (3) days of personal leave per contract year.
-The leave may be taken in increments of no less than one half day.
+Each full-time employee shall receive two (2)1 days of personal leave per contract year.
+The leave may be taken in increments of no less than 1 day.2